luutn2002/grad-obf-snn/README.md

 ### Step 1: Environment setup and repo download

-To setup the environment testing with this encoder, you will need Pytorch and SpikingJelly.
+To setup the environment, you will need Pytorch and SpikingJelly.
 We suggest using conda environment with:

 ```bash
 $ conda create -n env python=3.12.2